 Why I stayed in this wash-rinse-repeat cycle for so long:

 My low self-esteem, society, school, friends, family, etc., had me convinced that I just needed to get “stronger,” so that I could better carry the burden of a heavy past.
-The majority of my life was thus, occupied with trying to “build the strength,” to carry the past on my emotional back… as opposed to taking off that way-too-heavy, out of date backpack for good.
+The majority of my life was thus, occupied with trying to “build the strength,” to carry the past on my emotional back… as opposed to taking off that way-too-heavy, out-of-date backpack for good.

 That heavy backpack had become my adult pacifier.
 Yeah, I guess could have gone without it for a minute, but I always had to know that it was within reach.